cubing/cubing.js/README.md

 However, if you modify the source code of `cubing.js` to fit your needs then you **must publish your modifications to the `cubing.js` source code** (e.g. publish a fork put it on GitHub).
 See [the full license](./LICENSE-MPL.md) for exact details.

-Although you are no longer required to publish code that uses `cubing.js`, we encourage you to developer your projects as open-source.
+Although you are no longer required to publish code that uses `cubing.js`, we encourage you to develop your projects as open-source.
 This way, others can learn from your work and build on it far into the future.
 It also allows us to tell how features are being used by projects in the community, and what new features are needed.

 ### Fine Print